AuroraPoggi/AuroraPoggi.github.io/_talks/SciML_2024.md

 location: "Stockholm, Sweden"
 ---

-A month research period in Stockholm, [more info at](https://www.kth.se/sciml).
+A month research period in Stockholm, [more info at the link ](https://www.kth.se/sciml).